iamprovidence/Artificial_Intelligence/Neural Networks/README.md

 #### Activation function

-Вefines the threshold for the neuron activating.
+Defines the threshold for the neuron activating.

 It is usualy a value in range [-1; 1] or [0; 1].